Amanita bisporigera: Similar species

-Habitat and distribution
+Distribution and ecology

+It is most commonly found in eastern North America, and rare in western North America.
+It is widely distributed in Canada, and its range extends south to Mexico.
+The species has also been found in Colombia, where it may have been introduced from trees exported for use in pine plantations.

 Like most other Amanita species, A. bisporigera is thought to form mycorrhizal relationships with trees.
 This is a mutually beneficial relationship where the hyphae of the fungus grow around the roots of trees, enabling the fungus to receive moisture, protection and nutritive byproducts of the tree, and giving the tree greater access to soil nutrients.
 Fruit bodies of A. bisporigera are found on the ground growing either solitarily, scattered, or in groups in mixed coniferous and deciduous forests; they tend to appear during summer and early fall.
 The fruit bodies are commonly found near oak, but have been reported in birch-aspen areas in the west.

-It is most commonly found in eastern North America, and rare in western North America.
-It is widely distributed in Canada, and its range extends south to Mexico.
-The species has also been found in Colombia, where it may have been introduced from trees exported for use in pine plantations.
+This mushroom has been recorded - sometimes under the names of its European relative A.virosa and possibly also as A.verna - as a secondary food source for adults of the pleasing fungus beetle Tritoma biguttata affinis.
+The related T.humeralis has also been recorded from this mushroom, but for this beetle species A. bisporigera does not seem to be a regular food source.